ErrorTzy/writings/papers/WS_Draft.md

 Now we can clearly see the issue.
 Neo-Carnapians are arguing for a general form of *always-ism*, which would naturally includes the *always-ism about explanation or definition*.
 The pressure that the neo-Carnapian argument would put on the neo-Aristotelians' *sometimes-ism* is that, what makes some definition or explanation privileged so that they get to trace fundamentality, but the other doesn't?

 I will later defend sometimes-ism against always-ism.
 In fact, the *general form of always-ism* is already under pressure.
 In the previous paragraph, I constructed an exotic toy model that satisfies "Superman is Clark Kent".
 According to always-ism, there is no problem with this model.
 Something already seems wrong. ==I later address this problem.
 Will I?== But for now I will ignore these problems, put on the hat of neo-Carnapians and explain why the neo-Aristotelians did not give any satisfying answer.

+In the following three sections, I will leave aside the neo-Quinean-flavored view that, fundamentality is established by fallible epistemology determined by the best theory of fundamentality that has the most pragmatic virtues like simplicity, elegance and explanatory power.
+I argue against this view in the second part of this paper.
+In the next three sections, I attack the view that, we can objectively establish an absolute account of fundamentality that does not lead to semantic variance.

 ### Naturalness